daid/ezflashjr/doc/Protocol.md

 - `$03` Maps some kind of SRAM into SRAM area.
 Contains multiple pages controlled by $4000, but more pages are available.
 See: (SRAM)[#sram] for more details
 - `$06` Maps RTC registers to SRAM area.
 See (RTC)[#rtc]

+## ROM loading related

+### $7F37: Configure MBC

+This register configures the MBC to be used by the cart.
+Currently assume this is only prepared, and not applied, as the loader ROM is still running from ROM when this is written.

+TODO: Note which values are which MBC.

+### $7FC1, $7FC2: Configure ROM size/mask

+$7FC1 and $7FC2 combine into a single 16bit mask value. $7FC1 is lower 8 bits.
+This configures the amount of available ROM space to address from the MBC.

+For example $0003 is written if there are 4 ROM pages available.

+### $7FC3: Header checksum?

+For some magical reason the checksum of the target ROM header is written here.
+Reason is unknown.

+### $7FC4: SRAM Size/mask

+$7FC4 follows the pattern of $7FC1/$7FC2, but configures the mask for SRAM access. $00 is written if there is no SRAM available, else it sets up the amount of SRAM banks.

+### $7FE0: Reset to loader ROM

+This is written to $80 to reset the cart and load the new rom.
+This is done from WRAM by the `loader`.

+### $7F36: ROM Loading commands

+This maps ROM loading information to the SRAM area.
+This is used from WRAM as ROM will be changed.

+Observed values:

+- `$00` Unmap SRAM area
+- `$01` Map `ROM Load command` data into SRAM area.
+See (ROM Load data)[#rom-load-data]
+- `$03` Map ROM Load status into SRAM area. $A000 reads as $02 when rom loading is done.

+### $7FD4: Unknown

+This is written to $00 during preperation to load a rom.
+Reason unknown.

+### $7F31, $7F32: Unknown

+These are written to $00 after a rom is loaded before a reset to this new rom.
+Reason unknown.

+These are written to $00 and $80 by the `stage1` after the `loader` is loader.
+Reason unknown.

 # SRAM